Xbox Series X vs PS5: Specs, games, features, price, release date, controller, backwards compatibility and more next-gen console comparisons

 PS5 vs Xbox Series X release date

-Microsoft blinked first in the console release date battle, revealing that the Series X would launch in November 2020.
-This is the first time either company have committed to a release date more specific than the ‘Holiday 2020’ time frame.
+Microsoft blinked first in the console release date battle, revealing that the Series X would launch on November 10th, 2020.
+This was the first time either company have committed to a release date more specific than the ‘Holiday 2020’ time frame.

 PS5 vs Xbox Series X – which new console to choose?